Mumble-SRL/MBurger-iOS/Readme.md

 @end
 ```

-And a block in Nooko that represent a news you could create and populate an array of news object like this:
+And a block in Nooko that represent a newsfeed you could create and populate an array of news object like this:

 ```
 NSInteger newsBlockId = 12;